What is a ketogenic diet?

 - Increased bruising to skin

 - Lower growth rate in children

-Overall, the ketogenic diet is a low carb diet which essentially turns the body into fat burning machine making it a good diet for people who are overweight, diabetic or epileptic.
-The celebrity craze has also influenced other to follow the diet as part of their everyday lifestyle, cutting out carbs to lower insulin, glucose and LDL cholesterol levels.
+Overall, the ketogenic diet is a low carb diet which essentially turns the body into a fat-burning machine, making it a good diet for people who are overweight, diabetic or epileptic.
+The celebrity craze has also influenced others to follow the diet as part of their everyday lifestyle, cutting out carbs to lower insulin, glucose, and LDL cholesterol levels.